-On February 28, 2001, the Committee approved awards to PolyOne's executive officers under PolyOne's Strategic Improvement Incentive Plan that will provide rewards to such officers based upon both PolyOne's stock price performance and achievement of financial performance goals.
-The plan rewards executive officers with awards in the form of time-vested stock options and performance awards.
-Time-vested stock options are stock options with a ten year term that vest in increments over a three year period following the date of grant, 35% in each of the first and second years and 30% in the third year.
+On March 26, 2002, the Committee approved awards to PolyOne's executive officers under PolyOne's 2002 - 2004 Strategic Improvement Incentive Plan.
+The awards were in the form of time-vested stock options and performance units based upon PolyOne's three-year cumulative operating income for the period of 2002 to 2004.
+Time-vested stock options are stock options with an exercise price equal to fair market value on the date of grant and with a ten-year term.
+The options vest in increments over a three-year period following the date of grant, 35% in each of the first and second years and 30% in the third year.
 The amount scheduled to vest in the third year may vest earlier based upon PolyOne's stock price performance.
+PolyOne limits the number of options awarded based on the typical practice of its peer group.

 Performance awards are comprised of performance options and performance cash awards.
 Performance options are stock options that vest on the third anniversary of the date of grant and have a term of 39 months.
-Performance cash awards are cash payments based upon PolyOne's earnings for the year ending December 31, 2003, relative to targets established by the Committee.
+Performance cash awards are cash payments based upon PolyOne's operating income for the three-year period ending December 31, 2004, relative to targets established by the Committee.
 The purpose of these awards is to encourage superior strategic business performance over time.
-These awards were granted under the PolyOne Corporation 2000 Stock Incentive Plan, which was approved by the stockholders of PolyOne's predecessors on August 29, 2000.
+These awards were granted under the PolyOne Corporation Long-Term Incentive Plan, which was approved by the stockholders of PolyOne's predecessors on August 29, 2000.
 As stated above, under Section 162(m), performance-based compensation is not subject to the deductibility limitation under current Internal Revenue Service regulations.